jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 **Change of name of registered elector**

 ### 94 Notification of change of name
-(1) This section applies if a person registers a change of his or her name under section 21B of the Births, Deaths, Marriages, and Relationships Registration Act 1995.
+(1) This section applies if a person registers a change of his or her name under section 69 or 70 of the Births, Deaths, Marriages, and Relationships Registration Act 2021.
-(2) The Registrar-General appointed under section 79(1) of the Births, Deaths, Marriages, and Relationships Registration Act 1995 must provide to the Electoral Commission the following information for the purposes of determining whether any change is required to the name and address under which that person is registered on the roll:
+(2) The Registrar-General appointed under section 124(1) of the Births, Deaths, Marriages, and Relationships Registration Act 2021 must provide to the Electoral Commission the following information for the purposes of determining whether any change is required to the name and address under which that person is registered on the roll:
   (a) the old name and the new name of the person; and (b) the person’s date of birth; and
   (c) the person’s full residential address.